 - A. Extension of Leaves: The purpose of this section is to provide stability of programs in the planning and staffing process. - 1.
-Non-probationary teachers who intend to return to active duty from leaves of absence shall provide written notice to the Human Resources Department prior to March 1.
-Failure to provide written notice to return to duty to the Human Resources Department prior to February 1 will result in the loss of the right of return from the leave of absence for the following school year.
+Non-probationary teachers who intend to return to active duty from leaves of absence shall provide written notice to the Human Resources Division prior to March 1.
 Teachers whose leaves are extended beyond one (1) year will lose their right of return to their site or program.
-A leave of absence for a non-probationary teacher may be extended annually up to a maximum of three (3) years.
-Extensions of leaves will be granted as defined in Section A of this article.
-A form requesting return to duty or an extension of a leave of absence may be secured by contacting the Human Resources Department. - 2.
-Probationary teachers who intend to return to active duty from leaves of absence shall provide written notice to the Human Resources Department prior to March 1.
-Probationary teachers are not eligible to renew a leave of absence beyond one (1) year. - B. Return to Duty After Absence: Teachers who are absent shall notify ABE manager before the close of a school day on the day previous to their return to duty in order that reserve teachers may be released before they leave the building.
-In case a reserve teacher reports for duty the following day due to the teacher's failure to notify the ABE manger, the reserve teacher will remain for the day and the teacher will forfeit the reserve teacher's salary. - C. Medical Reports: Teachers returning from a medical leave shall submit the appropriate form from their attending physician indicating that they have medical clearance to return prior to reporting to work.
-When returning from a medical leave, teachers shall submit the designated forms indicating their intent to return to work.
+A form requesting return to duty or an extension of a leave of absence may be secured by contacting the Human Resources Division. - 2.
+Probationary teachers who intend to return to active duty from leaves of absence shall provide written notice to the Human Resources Division prior to March 1.
+Probationary teachers are not eligible to renew a leave of absence beyond three months with the exception of a military leave. - B. Return to Duty After Absence: Teachers who are absent shall notify the ABE manager before the close of a school day on the day previous to their return to duty in order that reserve teachers may be released before they leave the building.
+In case a reserve teacher reports for duty the following day due to the teacher's failure to notify the ABE manger, the reserve teacher will remain for the day and the teacher will forfeit the reserve teacher's salary.

-- D. Return from Leave: Granting a leave of absence signifies that the teacher will be employed at the end of the leave if there is a position for which the teacher is qualified. - Subd.
-2. Leaves of Absence Without Pay: A leave of absence without pay may be taken for any number of consecutive days up to a maximum of fifteen (15) days upon two (2) weeks prior notice to the ABE Manager.
+- C. Medical Reports: Teachers returning from a medical leave shall submit the appropriate form from their attending physician indicating that they have medical clearance to return prior to reporting to work.
+When returning from a medical leave, teachers shall submit the designated forms indicating their intent to return to work. - D. Return from Leave: Granting an extension of a leave of absence signifies that the teacher will be employed at the end of the leave for a position for which the teacher is qualified. - Subd.
+2. Leaves of Absence Without Pay: A leave of absence without pay may be taken for any number of consecutive days up to a maximum of fifteen (15) days.
+If possible, provide two (2) weeks prior notice to the ABE Manager.
+These leaves are intended to be used only for documented, urgent personal business and emergencies and not for vacation.
 Such leaves of absence shall not be taken more than twice in the contract period, and no more than once in a school year, the total days not to exceed the fifteen (15) day maximum for the contract period.
 Paid leave may not be used during an unpaid leave of absence.
 Not more than five percent (5%) of the teachers in the ABE Program or one (1) teacher, whichever is greater, may utilize such leave at any one time. - Subd.
-3. Leaves for Probationary Teachers: Except for military and child care purposes, no leave of absence will be granted to probationary teachers for more than three (3) consecutive school months, unless the Human Resources Department deems it advisable to grant a leave until the end of the year covered by the current contract.
+3. Leaves for Probationary Teachers: Except for military leave, no leave of absence will be granted to probationary teachers for more than three (3) consecutive school months, unless the Human Resources Division deems it advisable to grant a leave until the end of the year covered by the current contract.